Europe To Ban Single-Use Plastics

 Last Updated on December 22, 2020

 This week the European Parliament voted to ban single-use plastics.
 An overwhelming majority of elected representatives supported the motion.
 It was certainly a win for the environment, and one that will hopefully be transferred (to the UK and beyond).

 The goal is to help cut down on invasive plastic pollution and address the colossal amount of plastic waste.
 Plastic is is literally ending up everywhere!
-It’s already permeated our oceans (check out the Ocean Conservancy), our food (read The Conversation), and even us (get the breakdown with Scientific American).
+It’s already permeated our oceans and our food, as well as our bodies.😱

 We Can Do Better

-I’m really happy to see this kind of political action taking place in Europe.
-The EU isn’t alone in this either.
-Already a number of countries have made similar commitments.
+I’m really happy to see this kind of political action taking place in Europe!!
+And the EU isn’t alone in this either.
+Already a number of other countries have also made similar commitments.
 Just last month, Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).

-Cities have also been coming through, where national governments haven’t.
-In the US, these include Boston, Seattle, & San Francisco; while in Canada Montreal & Vancouver have also committed to the ban of single-use plastic.
-Mexico City is also expected to do the same, despite the fact that the federal government is lagging behind.
+Cities have also been coming through where national governments haven’t.
+In the US, these include Boston, Seattle, & San Francisco.
+In Canada, Montreal & Vancouver have already committed to the ban of single-use plastic.
+Mexico City is also expected to do the same, despite the fact that the federal government is still lagging behind.

 It’s about time!
 Single-use plastics are polluting our planet, choking up our oceans, and entering our food-chain.
 If you agree that we need to move past single-use plastic, you’re welcome to sign one of the petitions below.👇👇👇